ci-for-research/self-hosted-runners/ubuntu-vagrant/README.md

 ## Configure

-Ansible must be configured for which GitHub account/organization and repository it should setup a runner.
+Ansible must be configured for which GitHub account/organization and repository it should setup a runner for.
 Edit the `inventory.yml` file and set `github_account` key and repository `github_repo` key.

 The Ansible playbook uses personal Access Token for GitHub account to register the runner.